Eight years ago, I swore I would never get another tattoo but recently, I got an arrow tattoo. The arrow tattoo has a variety of meanings for me.

 The arrow tattoo means freedom

-If I had to describe my deep healing journey, it would be like a butterfly looking back at the phases it went from fuzzy caterpillar to winged creature.
-The process was painful at times, but in the end, I realized I am healed physically, emotionally and spiritually.
+If I had to describe my deep, inner healing journey, it would be like a butterfly looking back at the phases it went from fuzzy caterpillar to winged creature.
+The process was painful at times, and a counselor helped me navigate this.
+In the end, I realized I am healed physically, emotionally and spiritually.

 Simply put, I've been set free.
 It's a deep freedom that comes from my heart.